Launch Recite Me assistive technology myaccountMyAccount login image

 Care Experienced Young People

 The Scottish Government and local authorities are committed to ensuring that all care experienced children and young people receive the vital support they need, to improve their life experiences and their educational outcomes.
-This is underpinned by the Getting it Right for Every Child (GIRFEC) approach in order to improve outcomes and support their wellbeing.
+This is underpinned by the Getting it Right for Every Child (GIRFEC) approach to improve outcomes and support their wellbeing.

 As the Champions Board grows, we hope that every care experienced person realises the power of their voice and helps to ensure that South Lanarkshire is the best place to grow up.